risk-first/website/menagerie/Boundary-Risk.md

 In the previous sections on [Dependency Risk](Dependency-Risk) we've touched on [Boundary Risk](Boundary-Risk) several times, but now it's time to tackle it head-on and discuss this important type of risk.

-In terms of the [Risk Landscape](Risk-Landscape), [Boundary Risk](Boundary-Risk) is exactly as it says:  a _boundary_, _wall_ or other kind of obstacle in your way to making a move you want to make.
-This changes the nature of the [Risk Landscape](Glossary#risk-landscape), and introduces a maze-like component to it.
+In terms of the [Risk Landscape](Risk-Landscape), [Boundary Risk](Boundary-Risk) is exactly as it says:  a _boundary_, _wall_ or other kind of obstacle in your way to making a move you want to make. <!-- tweet-end -->  This changes the nature of the [Risk Landscape](Glossary#risk-landscape), and introduces a maze-like component to it.
 It also means that we have to make _decisions_ about which way to go, knowing that our future paths are constrained by the decisions we make.

 As we discussed in [Complexity Risk](Complexity-Risk), there is always the chance we end up at a [Dead End](Complexity-Risk#dead-end-risk), and we've done work that we need to throw away.
 In this case, we'll have to head back and make a different decision.